joshre/joshre.github.io/resume.md

 #### Front End

 When a project allows for it, I love working with in-browser animation.
+If I didn't get motion sickness building it, _the project suffered_.
+From
-From butter-smooth transitions between pages and states to the more detailed implementation working with After Effects exports for SVG animation, it's all a treat.
+<span class="butter max-md:before:hidden before:absolute before:inset-0 before:size-16 before:top-1/2 before:-translate-y-1/2 before:-translate-x-1/2 before:left-1/2 relative text-[#FFB300] ">butter</span>-smooth transitions between pages and states to the more detailed
+implementation working with After Effects exports for SVG animation, it's all a treat.